 The second method should only be used if the first method doesn’t bring any results.
 You need to dose the shrimp tank with Seachem ParaGuard.
 Since ParaGuard is a strong medicine, be careful with the dosage.

 Don’t dump the medicine directly into the tank.
-First take some tank water in a container and mix the required dosage of ParaGuard there.
-After that, throw in the tank water into the tank.
+First, take some tank water in a container and mix the required dosage of ParaGuard in it.
+Then, throw the tank water into the tank.

 You can also use API General Cure which is a good medicine for parasitic treatment.